|

-- Photos - the only people who need to include these are models, actors, actresses and possibly air cabin crew.
+- Photos - the only people who typically need to include these are models, actors, actresses and possibly air cabin crew.
+The photos that most people include are poor quality and don't represent them very well.
+If you do need to include a photo then you may want to consider getting it taken by a professional photographer.

 - Salary information - this can only be used to reject your application.
 If an advertisement specifically requests this information you can always include the information in your cover letter.

-- Title pages, binders and folders are usually unnecessary and can be off-putting (though if you are doing a special presentation, enclosing your CV in a binder may look more impressive)
+- Title pages, binders and folders are usually unnecessary and can be also be off-putting (though if you are doing a special presentation, enclosing your CV in a binder may look more impressive)

 - Do not include a list of publications if you are a scientist, unless they are asked for.